 This is the reason, these types of servers are used by users who don’t have too much traffic on their sites.

 The second type of web hosting is called Virtual Private Server (VPS).
 It is generally a hosting between Shared and Dedicated that provides its own servers to a website.

 People who use VPS hosting also want to save money but they are more concerned about website speed and performance.

-VPS hosting normally starts at $5 per month and go higher depending upon your resource usage.
+VPS hosting normally starts at $5 per month and goes higher depending on your resource usage.

-The main reason to choose a VPS is a good uptime and the best performance at an affordable price.
+The main reason to choose a VPS is good uptime and the best performance at an affordable price.

 Managed WordPress Hosting